What does an online teacher job really look like?

 6pm to 7pm- virtually tutor an amazing little kid who is nonverbal, autistic (I used to tutor him in person but he does excellent via Zoom since COVID)

 7pm to bedtime- spend time with family, help kids with homework, make sure all I need for the next day or following week is 100% ready to go”

-What is different about teaching for PLI?
+What is different about being an online teacher for Proximity Learning?

-“Teaching for PLI is very different from teaching in a brick and mortar public school.
+“Teaching for PLI is very different from teaching in a brick-and-mortar public school.
 It has a lot of perks.
 I am able to work from home, therefore, no travel time and I am here with my kids.
 PLI has amazing staff that are extremely kind, helpful, and treat teachers as professionals.”

 “I have the freedom to choose from a list of classes that need to be filled based on my availability and certification.
 Typically in schools, you are told what grade to teach and can be moved to another grade level at a moment’s notice.
 I don't have to worry about last-minute staff meetings because PLI notifies staff in advance for upcoming meetings and professional development (PD).
 If a PD begins when I'm still teaching, I am able to view the recording of the PD and gain the same information and not feel as if I've missed something.”

 “Teachers are recognized in PLI weekly newsletters, blogs, social media, and on the company's website which is great because our stakeholders are able to be included on what sets us apart from the rest.”

 “I am really looking forward to continued growth with PLI.
 It's empowering to know my knowledge and experience are acknowledged and valued.
 I knew I picked a creative and innovative place to work when I did my research on the company before applying to the virtual teaching job with PLI.”

 Congratulations to Miranda who was recently promoted to Solution Specialist!